Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 At her proven $180/hour revenue generation rate: $102,960 lost annually

-That’s the cost.
-Not theoretical.
-Actual money left on the table because time wasn’t protected.
+That’s the cost—not theoretical, but actual money left on the table because time wasn’t protected.

 Over 3 years at this pattern: $308,880 in lost revenue from not protecting focus time.

-18 unprotected hours weekly = 936 hours yearly = 23.4 work weeks annually spent generating $0.
+The real cost of unprotected time: 8 unprotected hours weekly → 936 hours yearly → 23.4 work weeks annually spent generating $0.

 The time compounds.
 The losses multiply.